- Who we are

 Enshrined in the constitution of the World Health Organisation, the notion of basic healthcare is widely regarded as a fundamental right for every human being.
 By and large, Singapore does provide that right to every transient worker that comes here, such as through mandatory health insurance.
 Our Work Injury Compensation Act and Employment of Foreign Manpower Act requires employers of work permit holders to take out work injury insurance and medical insurance for every employee.
 However, some workers do slip through the cracks – necessitating TWC2’s Road to Recovery (R2R) programme.

 The mission of R2R is to provide direct assistance to transient workers needing medical treatment, when access to such treatment is obstructed or complicated in some way.
-Volunteers from TWC2 accompany the injured worker to hospital, helping him communicate with medical staff, making sure he understands the prescription and treatment programme that lies ahead, and where necessary, providing payment.
+Volunteers from TWC2 accompany the injured worker to hospital, helping him communicate with medical staff, and making sure he understands the prescription and treatment programme that lies ahead.

 Most of the workers in the programme have work-related injuries, requiring a report to the Ministry of Manpower and the acquisition of a “Special Pass” which enables them to legally stay in Singapore until their work-related injury claim is concluded.
 Unfortunately, a condition of the Special Pass is that they may not seek employment elsewhere.
 In any case, some of them are not fit to return to work.